Sales enablement models come in all shapes and sizes. Follow this one to improve your reps' productivity and help them to sell more.

 Learn more about BANT and how you can use it to improve the quality of your leads in our free sales ebook, How to Sell More and Grow Better.

-As one of the first UK HubSpot Partner agencies to proactively execute on the sales enablement market, we have a deep understanding of the way sales enablement services can be delivered to achieve this.
-Sales enablement wears many faces, but it can be understood as equipping your team with the technology, processes, content, and training to better serve your prospects with what they need, shortening the sales cycle and increasing their close rate.
+Sales enablement wears many faces, but it comes down to equipping your team with the technology, processes, and content to best serve your prospects with what they need, shortening the sales cycle and increasing your close rate.

 When we think of machines, we think of sexy words like efficiency and automation.
-But it’s important to remember that machines need maintenance like anything else.
+But it’s important to remember that machines need maintenance.
 And for all their time-saving and automative capabilities, they still depend on operators to make sure they’re working to the best of their capabilities.

-Get this right, and the impact of a predictable and scalable process for building new customer relationships will give you and your company’s stakeholders greater confidence to invest in your growth and dramatically increase the value of your business.
+Get this right, and the impact of a predictable and scalable sales process will give your company’s stakeholders greater confidence to invest in your growth.

 To learn more about maximising the time your sales reps actually spend selling and ensuring they’re as effective at this task as possible, download our specialist sales ebook now.